-With the bath power switch off, plug the bath into an AC mains outlet of the appropriate voltage, frequency, and current capacity.
-Refer to Section 2.1, Specifications, for power requirements.
+With the bath power switch off, plug the bath into an AC mains outlet of the appropriate voltage, frequency, and current capacity (see the Specifications section).
+Refer to and read the Caution at the front of the manual concerning brownout and over voltage protection.